WondwosenTsige/data-structures-and-algorithms/python/code_challenges/stack_queue_brackets/README.md

 can sucessfuly test a pair of unmatching opening and closing brackets with one extra unmatching opening or closing bracket

+can sucessfuly test multiple matching opening and closing brackets but order is not balanced

 ## Whiteboard

 [Whiteboard Image](/home/wonde/codefellows/code-401/data-structures-and-algorithms/python/code_challenges/images/stack-queue-brackets.jpg)